apache/cassandra/doc/source/getting_started/installing.rst

    $ tail -f logs/system.log

-Cassandra is ready when you see an entry like this in the system.log:
+Cassandra is ready when you see an entry like this in the ``system.log``:

 ::